inkline/inkline/packages/inkline.io/pages/docs/components/popover.md

 # Popover
-Popovers are useful for conveying information when an user hovers over an element.{.lead}
+Popovers are useful for conveying information when an user clicks an element.{.lead}

 ### Example
 Wrap both the popover's trigger element (such as an `<i-button>`) and the `<template slot="body">` inside a `<i-popover>` component.
 Optionally, you can provide a popover header and footer using `slot="header"` and `slot="footer"`.